 Recognize Music with iPhone

-We are only a few hours ahead of the official rollout of iOS 13 Stable release for all the supported iPhone models.
-Apple has been testing the iOS 13 through Beta channels, and the new features are really amazing.
+We are only a few hours ahead of the official rollout of the Stable iOS release for all the supported iPhone models.
+Apple has been testing iOS through Beta channels, and the new features are amazing.

 These are the major updates Apple brings along with the latest iOS 13.
 If you have discovered more interesting features, let us know through the comment box below.